Jamil Siebert: Club career

 Siebert made his professional debut for Fortuna Düsseldorf on 26 September 2020, coming on as a substitute in second-half stoppage time of the team's 1–0 home win against Würzburger Kickers.

 On 31 January 2022, Siebert joined Viktoria Köln on loan until the end of the season.
 The loan was extended for the 2022–23 season.

 On 22 August 2025, Siebert signed a three-season contract with Lecce in Italy.

+He scored his first goal for Lecce against Napoli at the Diego Maradona Stadium on 14 March 2026.